 Scan inside archives: allows the Antivirus to open and scan the content of all archives from the target.

-Advanced settings: enables BullGuard to scan specific file types and programs.
+Advanced options: enables BullGuard to scan specific file types and programs.

 Open packed programs: will scan packed files such as program installation files (.msi packages or .exe installers).